Olney, Philadelphia: Demographics

 Olney was originally settled by German Americans, and maintained an homogeneous population throughout the first half of the 20th century.
-Today, Olney is one of the most diverse middle class neighborhoods in Philadelphia, with the 2nd largest Mexican population only behind South Philadelphia.
+Today, Olney is one of the most diverse neighborhoods in Philadelphia, with the 2nd largest Mexican population only behind South Philadelphia.
 It is also home to large Colombians, Salvadorans, Guatemalans, Cambodians, African Americans, Koreans, Sub-Saharan Africans, West Indians, Hispanics, and Arab Americans communities as well as other smaller groups representing other nationalities and ethnic groups.

 As of the census of 2010, the racial makeup of Olney was 49.5% African American, 26.3% Hispanic or Latino, 13.9% Asian, 6.9% White, and roughly 3% Multiracial.

 After growing modestly during the 1990s, the population of Olney decreased by 2.3% between 2000 and 2010 (from 37,366 to 36,474).
 Olney is located in the 19120 postal zip code, which it shares with Feltonville and Lawncrest.
 Its geographical coordinates are 40.034254 degrees North and 75.121256 degrees West.

 In 2005, the median home sale price in the 19120 zip code was $79,950.
 This was an increase of 20% over the median price for 2004.